Megalia: Reception and criticism

-Because of its deliberately provocative nature, Megalia became a major source of controversy in South Korean society.
-On the Korean Internet, Megalia is considered to have been as extreme as ILBE, just on the other side of the political spectrum.
-Megalia is frequently accused of misandry.
-The Korean media criticized Megalia for being intentionally provocative and condemned both Megalia and ILBE for having hatred towards the opposite sex.
+Because of its deliberately provocative nature, Megalia's mirroring strategy became a major source of controversy in South Korean society.
+On the mainstream Korean Internet, Megalia is considered to have been as extreme as ILBE, just on the other side of the political spectrum.
+It is common to accuse Megalians of misandry.
+Korean media criticized Megalia for being intentionally provocative and condemned both Megalia and ILBE for having hatred towards the opposite sex.
 For example, YTN described Megalia as a "female supremacy" community.
+Historian Jeon Woo-yong criticized Megalia, saying that he judged it to be directly connected to the New Right’s view of humanity—one that claims it is acceptable to discard morals and ethics in pursuit of profit.
+He stated out that although Megalia and Womad may think of themselves as "the only parties capable of systematically countering Ilbe," their discourse had crossed the moral and ethical boundaries that the society can accept.

-Many, including some feminists, say Megalia's tactics are unproductive and divisive.
-One example was the website's logo, which shows a thumb and forefinger almost touching.
-The hand gesture is meant to mock to the allegedly small size of Korean men's penises, which was claimed to be a mirror of "the constant and often cruel subjection of Korean women's appearances to male scrutiny".
-Cultural anthropologist Sealing Cheng argues that this insult reflects mainstream Korean anxieties about masculinity.
-She claims that many Korean men worry that they "are unworthy of respect and power because of their penis size."
-The mockery of Korean men's penis size is found elsewhere too, such as with the mirroring term "god-Western-man" (godyangnam, the equivalent of the "sushi woman"), who is described as a progressive Western man with a large penis.
-Scholars Donna Do-own Kim and Minseok Yoo defended Megalia, claiming that the misogynist stereotypes pressured Korean women to "continuously police and prove themselves" so as avoid getting labelled selfish, materialistic, or undesirable.
-Feminist scholar Donna Do-own Kim, while defending mirroring in general, calls the idealization of Western men "unfortunate", and suggests that it "shows that fighting misogyny was not just one of the motivations... but the motivation; other social injustices were of lesser importance."
-Another feminist scholar, Youngmi Kim, defended the mirroring strategy:
+Megalia has been criticized for their extreme anti-male sentiments and disrespect and abuse of male historical figures, politicians, and even animals.
+An example was mockery of Korean men for allegedly having small penises.
+Megalians sought to mirror body shaming, what cultural anthropologist Sealing Cheng calls "the constant and often cruel subjection of Korean women's appearances to male scrutiny".
+The website's logo shows a thumb and forefinger almost touching, mimicking how one might measure a small object.
+Megalians also invented the term "god-Western-man" to mean a progressive Western man with a large penis.
+Scholars Donna Do-own Kim and Minseok Yoo argued that the misogynist stereotypes pressured Korean women to "continuously police and prove themselves" so as avoid getting labelled selfish, materialistic, or undesirable.
+Feminist scholar Donna Do-own Kim, who defends mirroring in general, also called the idealization of Western men "unfortunate" and said that it "shows that fighting misogyny was not just one of the motivations... but the motivation; other social injustices were of lesser importance."
+In the years since Megalia was active, a conspiracy theory arose in South Korea alleging that radical feminists are inserting the gesture into various media and advertisements.
+In contrast, feminist scholar Youngmi Kim, defended the mirroring strategy:

 As unpleasant, vulgar, polarizing, and ultimately divisive as the strategy was, the mirroring strategy vividly and successfully exposed the misogynistic culture among some Korean men by "throwing back"—mirroring—the very same terminology and demeaning attitude towards them.